-The saga of the geese began in 1947 after a flock of 12 large geese from Nebraska were released at Silver Lake.
+The saga of the Canada goose in Rochester, MN began in 1947 after a flock of 12 large geese from Nebraska were released at Silver Lake.
 These geese, donated by a former Mayo Clinic patient, lured some of the few remaining giant Canada geese to Rochester.
 In 1948, after Rochester's new power plant began using Silver Lake for cooling water, the geese started staying on the ice-free lake throughout the winter.
 The geese began arriving each September, and by late November, they had settled in for the winter.

 Some people believed that the Rochester flock was "special."
 Biologists confirmed that belief in 1962 when the geese were identified as Branta Canadensis Maxima (giant Canada geese.)
 This sub-species goose was believed to be extinct until Rochester's flock was discovered during a routine visit for banding and weighing.